The whole idea of evolution is quite simple. Things do change.

 Divergent Evolution –We speak of Divergent Evolution when our developments begin at one place and later split in different directions.
 So we begin as identical species, but over time, when more generations have developed, your group gets good at one thing while my group will be good at another.

 For this, bird beaks form a nice example.
-Two species of bird may develop in totally different directions in response to or depending on the type of food they eat.
+Two species of birds may develop in totally different directions in response to or depending on the type of food they eat.
 After many generations, their beaks ill have developed different shapes.
 Charles Darwin was using the development of birds in quite a few of his scientific work and papers.

 Coevolution –We speak of Coevolution when over time, two different species will have changed and evolved together.
 Usually, these species are dependent on each other to be able to survive.
 Insects and flowers form some good examples of coevolution.

-If you take a look at some really fancy orchids, you may notice that they generally are depending on one species of bug for their reproduction efforts.
+If you take a look at some really fancy orchids, you may notice that they generally are depending on one species of bugs for their reproduction efforts.
 Now, as one of the species will change, the other species will likely make mirror changes in order to be able to survive.